Monti Lattari

 Flora Ecosystems

 The vegetation reflects the Mediterranean-montane transition, with evergreen holm oak and Aleppo pine on lower south-facing slopes, deciduous forests of chestnut, hop hornbeam, and beech at middle and upper elevations, and limestone rock communities on the peaks.
-The Amalfi Coast's famous lemon groves, terraced on steep slopes using traditional techniques, represent an agricultural landscape of global significance.
-The humid north-facing valleys support lush vegetation including tree ferns in sheltered ravines, creating an almost subtropical atmosphere.
+[1] The Amalfi Coast's famous lemon groves, terraced on steep slopes using traditional techniques, represent an agricultural landscape of global significance recognized by UNESCO.
+[2] The humid north-facing valleys support lush vegetation in sheltered ravines, creating a particularly rich and damp microhabitat.
 Wild orchids are abundant in the open woodlands and meadows during spring.

 Geology